Erlotinib (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-You should continue to use birth control for at least 14 days after you have stopped taking this medicine.
+You should continue to use birth control during treatment and for 1 month after you have stopped taking this medicine.

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, eye or vision problems, stomach problems (such as ulcers or diverticulosis), or a history of other lung disease, heart attack, or stroke.
+- Tell your doctor if you have kidney disease, liver disease, bleeding problems, eye or vision problems, stomach problems (such as ulcers or diverticulosis), or a history of other lung disease, heart attack, or stroke.